Nintails-TF/tabula-rasa/tabula-rasa/03_Knowledge_Domains/Chess/Logs/Endgame Logs.md

 ***
 ## Date 13/08/25:

-Medium Set - Benchmark
+Medium Set - Benchmark - 1 hour

-Winning Positions:
+Positions:
-- Attempted: 5/15
+- Attempted: 18
-- Correct: 3/15
-- Success Rate: %
+- Success Rate: 67%
+- Success with poor technique: 5%
+- Failure rate 28%
 - Common errors: Moving too fast and not finding the most accurate mating pattern or forcing move.

-Drawing Positions:
-- Attempted: /15
-- Correct: /15
-- Success Rate: %
-- Common errors:

-Overall: /30 (%)
+	- Biggest problem in rook type endgames
+		- K+R+P vs K+R
+		- K+R+B vs K+B
+		- K+Q vs K+P | Pawn and king on 7th rank
+	- It appears the main re-occurring themes are dealing with multiple checks in the Philidor/Lucena's position and trying to cut off a king from it's own pawn.

+Tomorrow - The goal the 5 positions from this set that I failed, and the position I won but had poor technique, to learn from the mistakes properly and figure out how to win the positions that I've been struggling with.

+So 6 positions in an hour taking my time, today playing the endgames out on the board helped, because I was able to not only think about forcing moves, but how to defend most accurately.
+I suppose I'm still in that mindset of rushing though.

+The goal is to have that sort of automatic feeling in chess.

 ***